software-architecture-guild/katas-2025/README.md

 ## Aptitude Test: Solution 2

 ### Idea
-Solution 2 enhances AI-assisted grading by leveraging a Large Language Model (LLM) to generate grading suggestions and feedback for short-answer responses.
-Unlike Solution 1a, which primarily relies on text search to find similar past answers, Solution 2 employs advanced AI techniques to analyze responses in context, generate meaningful feedback, and improve grading consistency.
+Solution 2 enhances AI-core grading by direct leveraging a Large Language Model (LLM) to generate grading suggestions and feedback for short-answer responses.
+Unlike Solution 1a, which primarily relies on text search to find similar past answers, Solution 2 makes AI not only generate meaningful feedback, but *do the grading itself*.

 This approach bridges the gap between human intuition and AI automation, ensuring that the system not only matches similar answers but also understands variations and provides contextually relevant grading insights.
-Experts review the AI-generated suggestions, refining and improving the model over time.
+Experts review the AI-generated suggestions, that helps to improve the system over time.

 ### Context Viewpoint

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*

 ![Diagram](future_state/solution_2/context_viewpoint.jpg)
 1. Submission & Preprocessing
-• Candidates submit their short-answer responses via the Solution 2 UI (Micro FE Component).
+   * Candidates submit their short-answer responses via UI
-	•	The responses are stored in the Architecture Exam Historical DB.
+   * The responses are stored in the Architecture Exam Historical DB
-	•	The Answers Preprocessing Microservice clusters similar responses for efficient retrieval.
+   * The Answers Preprocessing Microservice clusters similar responses and chooses a representative set of answers examples on a certain question
 2. AI-Powered Suggestions Generation
-	•	The Solution 2 API Microservice retrieves past responses and expert feedback.
-	•	The Suggestions Generator Microservice injects grading prompts into an LLM (Large Language Model).
+   * The Suggestions Generator retrieves set of answers examples and experts' feedback, injects grading prompts and sends them into an LLM
-	•	The LLM generates grading suggestions based on context, stored in the Suggestions DB.
+   * The LLM generates grading suggestions based on context
 3. Expert Review & Refinement
-•	AI-generated grading suggestions are forwarded to the Expert Grading Space (Service Component).
+   * AI-generated grading suggestions are forwarded to the Expert Grading Space
-•	Experts review, refine, or override the AI’s grading and feedback.
+   * Experts review, refine, or override the AI’s grading and feedback
-•	The Suggestions API Microservice updates the suggestions’ statuses based on expert validation.
+   * Suggestions API Microservice updates the suggestions’ statuses based on expert validation (if suggestion is accepted or not)
 4. AI Oversight & Continuous Learning
-•	AI Engineers use the AI Admin UI (Web App Component) to monitor AI performance and adjust grading criteria.
+   * AI Engineers use the AI Admin UI to monitor AI-core performance and adjust prompt templates and configs for better performance
-•	Experts and AI engineers can request regeneration of AI-generated suggestions to improve accuracy.
+   * Experts and AI engineers can request regeneration of AI-generated suggestions to improve accuracy
 5. Feedback Loop for Optimization
-•	Expert-validated grading decisions are indexed in the Architecture Exam Historical DB.
-•	AI-generated suggestions are evaluated for accuracy, helping refine future grading logic.
+   * AI-generated suggestions are evaluated for accuracy, helping refine future grading logic: improve models, preprocessing of data and better grading criteria for tasks

 ### Operational Viewpoint